Bond (string quartet): Appearances and recent work

-In an interview with the Birmingham Mail, Davis revealed that Bond were currently working on their next studio album.
+In a 2009 interview with the Birmingham Mail, Davis revealed that Bond were currently working on their next studio album.
 She also noted that the next album would have Gypsy, folk, and Eastern European influences.
-In late 2010 the band started to perform new material from their new album Play at concerts in Mexico, including the new single "Diablo".
+In late 2010 the band started to perform new material from their new album Play at concerts in Mexico, including the new single "Diablo", which was included on the album.

-Songs on the album include their first single, titled "Diablo".
 It is characterized by an up-tempo beat, and features Bond's own Eos Counsell as vocalist in the song.
 The string quartet also showcases Jai Ho, a huge hit from the movie Slumdog Millionaire.
 The album also features a few more recognizable hits, such as the song "Pump It", a version of the Dick Dale and His Del Tones' hit song "Miserlou", featured in the opening credits of Pulp Fiction.
 The song "Last Time" is an interpretation of the song Bitter Sweet Symphony by the band The Verve.
 Members of Bond have also written their own tracks on the album.
 Gay-Yee Westerhoff wrote the song "Beatroot", which is strongly Russian influenced (noticeable by a clarinet improvising over the strings).

 According to the band's webpage, the group recorded a medley of Lady Gaga hits at the request of its Japanese label.
 The Lady Gaga medley was available initially by phone download and was released digitally, soon after, as part of a special Japanese album release.

 Bond also performed "I Am the Walrus" alongside Russell Brand at the 2012 Olympics Closing Ceremony.
 They returned to the Olympic Stadium in London in July 2013 to perform at The National Lottery Anniversary Run event.

-A team consisting of the 4 remaining members of Bond, and composer David Arnold (according to the BBC, including because he has composed music for James Bond movies), competed in and won an episode of Celebrity Eggheads first aired on BBC2 on Thursday 1 June 2017, winning a £20,000 prize for charity as a result.
+A team consisting of the 4 remaining members of Bond, and composer David Arnold (included, according to the BBC, because he has composed music for James Bond movies), competed in and won an episode of Celebrity Eggheads first aired on BBC2 on Thursday 1 June 2017, winning a £20,000 prize for charity as a result.